Stereotypes of Australia: What’s Fact and What’s Fiction?

-Thanks to movies like Crocodile Dundee and the power of the internet, heaps of stereotypes about Australia have emerged throughout the years.
-Plenty of them are true, but many of them couldn’t be further from reality.
+Thanks to classic movies like Crocodile Dundee and the power of the Internet, plenty of stereotypes about Australia have emerged throughout the years.
+Heaps of them are true, but many couldn’t be further from reality.
 Here's our breakdown of facts versus fiction!

-While Australians technically speak English, sometimes it is like they are speaking their own language.
-Everything is shortened and there are so many random words they use.
+While Australians technically speak English, sometimes it's as if they are speaking their own language.
+Everything is shortened, and there are so many random words they throw in.
 If you were wondering if they really say “mate” all the time, they do.
 All.
 The.
 Time.
-However, “G’day” is way less common than you would expect.
+However, “G’day” is way less common than you'd expect.

 This one is partially true.
-While Koalas can be found throughout the wild in Australia, they hang out in trees so you just don’t see them much.
-If you go to the country areas of Australia, such as Bathurst, Kangaroos really are just roaming in everyone’s yards.
-They’re mainly seen out at night and can be found in huge packs.
+While koalas can be found throughout the wild in Australia, they hang out high in trees, so you don’t see them much.
+If you go to the country areas of Australia such as Bathurst, kangaroos really are roaming in everyone’s yards.
+They’re mainly seen out at night and can be found in huge herds.
 Think of them as the deer of Australia.
-However, you’ll rarely see them in the coastal areas and big cities (with the exception of that one roo that caused chaos when it decided to take a stroll over Sydney Harbour Bridge at rush hour…)
+However, you’ll rarely see them in the coastal areas and big cities (with the exception of that one roo that caused chaos when it decided to stroll over Sydney Harbour Bridge at rush hour…)

 Everyone is a surfer bro